arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/19.getting-started-with-modbus-tcp/content.md

 - Learn how to set up the workspace environment for Modbus TCP using Arduino IDE.
 - Learn how to use the Modbus TCP communication protocol between two Opta™ devices.
-- Learn how to verify that Opta™ has been correctly set up using an example that uses Modbus TCP communication.
+- Learn to verify that Opta™ has been correctly set up using a Modbus TCP communication example.

 ## Required Hardware and Software